blitzboah/pongz/README.md

 # pongz

+## use arrow keys for moving up & down
 ## you can stop time using 'Z' key, bot will increase ball's speed every time it hits
 to run ts, should have zig and raylib